-Торіс Question Number of visitors How many people visit your tourism destination?
+TOPIC QUESTION Number of visitors How many people visit your tourism destination?
 Visitor party size How many visitors are in each party?
 Visitor composition How many adults and/or children are in each visitor party?
 Is the party an individual, couple, family or group?
 Demographics What age(s) are the visitors?
 What gender(s) are they?
 What is their education level?
 What is the visitor's household income?
 What is their primary language?
-Origin of visitors What is the visitor's host community/ city/country?
+Origin of visitors What is the visitor's host community/city/country?
 Purpose of visit Why are they visiting your destination?
 Is it for business, leisure or other?
 Is there a main attraction?
+Motivations to visit What motivated them to visit your destination?
 Participation in activities During this visit, what activities has the visitor participated in?
 What activities does the visitor plan to participate in?
 Accommodations Where is the visitor staying?
 Length of stay/journey How many nights does the visitor anticipate being away from home?
 How many nights is the visitor spending in your tourism destination?
 Repeat visitation Has the visitor visited your destination before?
 If so, how many times?
 Method of travel During this trip, what is the visitor's primarily mode of transportation (e.g., car, RV, plane, bus)?
 Use of information sources How did the visitor hear about your destination?
+Net Promoter Score (NPS) How likely are you to recommend [your destination] as a travel destination to a friend, family member or colleague?